BenJamesbabala/HyperNSFW/README.md

 ### Introduction

 This is a Caffe implementation of Not Suitable for Work (NSFW) classification deep neural network.
 This model is now slightly more accurate than Yahoo's Open NSFW.
 As a bonus, this model executes ~4x faster.
 We can run classification with this model at 80msec on the mobile phone.
-For details, please read the [our blog](https://blog.csdn.net/lsy17096535/article/details/84564976).
+For details, please read [our blog](https://blog.csdn.net/lsy17096535/article/details/84564976).

 ### Evaluate Models with a single image